waybetterdev/dev.waybetter.com/README.md

  * A blog tags page at `/blog/tags`.
  * A blog tag index at `/blog/tags/$tag`.
 Similar to the blog archive except broken down by each tag.
+ * Authors bios can be found in /views/partials/first-last
+ * Author bio photos should be saved in /images/bio-pics
+ * Adding new author tags for relevent posts is in /views/partials.
+Within will be instructions on how to add new authors.

 Build
 -----